Yarra Plenty Regional Library: Lalor Library

 A temporary building opened on 11 November 1976, followed by the permanent building which finally opened in 1985.
 New facilities and an extensions took place in 2003.
-Further refurbishments in 2006 included a community art mural created for an inside wall featuring 21 butterflies, each unique, emerging from the pages of a book all made from mosaic tiles by NEAMI artists.
+Refurbishments in 2006 included a community art mural created for an inside wall featuring 21 butterflies, each unique, emerging from the pages of a book all made from mosaic tiles by NEAMI artists.
 Further renovations took place in 2013 when the heating and cooling system was replaced with a climate control system and improvements were made to the public foyer, seating, signage and library toilets.
+In 2024 the library received a further makeover including the addition of new funiture.

+Lalor library is a venue for classes and activities for the Whittlesea U3A.

+Mernda Library

+Mernda Library is one of five libraries in the City of Whittlesea and is located within Mernda Town Library in Riverdale Boulevard, Mernda.
+It is situated within a shopping centre.
+It opened to the community on 22 January 2024.

 Mill Park Library

-Mill Park Library is one of four libraries in the City of Whittlesea, located on Plenty Road, Mill Park.
+Mill Park Library is one of five libraries in the City of Whittlesea, located on Plenty Road, Mill Park.
 It opened on 23 June 2002 and was built at a cost of $6 million.
 It was built by Melbourne architects Oaten Stanistreet and was one of Victoria's largest public libraries at the time.
 It was the first to be built on the concept of a hybrid digital/print library.
 The library was awarded the Victorian Engineering Excellence Award in October 2003.

 The J.W.
 Payne local history collection reflects major themes in the history of the municipality from the time of traditional Aboriginal occupation to the present.

 In 2012 Mill Park Library was the first public library in Victoria to host a digital hub serviced by the National Broadband Network.

 In 2019 the City of Whittlesea refurbished the Cafe area, improved the children's area, updated quiet study spaces and meeting rooms, and improved lighting and air-conditioning.
 Further improvements included the installation of a cubby and breastfeeding nook and increase in the number of seats and tables for use.
 In July 2019 the library re-opened following the two-month closure and $1 million makeover.

-In June 2021 an upgrade was completed which included a new entry forecourt with an accessible ramp, outdoor seats and tables, fitted coloured building lights and new trees and plants.
-A water harvesting system was also installed.
-The next stage of the upgrade included the construction on an outdoor learning area and meeting space with sensory play elements and a community garden.
+In June 2021 an upgrade was completed which included a new entry forecourt with an accessible ramp, outdoor seats and tables, fitted coloured building lights, new trees and plants and a water harvesting system was installed.
+The second stage of the upgrade included the construction on an outdoor learning area and meeting space with sensory play elements and a community garden.
+Accessible gender-neutral toilet facilities were upgraded.

+Chancez Cafe at Mill Park library is a partnership between Araluen, City of Whittlesea and Yarra Plenty Regional Library.